Dudo (island)

 Dudo is a small rocky island in Annam-dong, Seo District, Busan, South Korea.
-It was designated as a part on December 20, 1972.
+It was designated as a park on December 20, 1972.
 It is located just south of Annam Park.

 The island was possibly previously called Meoriseom or Daegariseom; the origin of these names is uncertain.

 It has a height of 59 m, and an area of 19080 m2.
 The island has sheer cliffs and is very rocky and rugged.
 It has over a dozen large sea caves on its sides.
 On its top are various trees.
 Archaeological excavations have found a large number of dinosaur fossils on the island.
 There is an unmanned lighthouse on the island.
 The island is reportedly popular for fishing.

 In 2022, plans were announced for a bridge to be constructed between the island and the mainland.
 Concurrently, a trail would be constructed around the island that would connect to a trail on the mainland.